Johnny-Tommy/HOI4Tool/README.md

 # HOI4Tool
 ## Little modding tool for the game "Hearts of Iron IV"
+(Written in C# and XAML (WPF).
+Windows OS and dotnetcore 3.1 is required to run this application.)

 Special thanks goes to the folowing projects:
 - encoding libary (a.o.
 DDS): https://github.com/Nominom/BCnEncoder.NET